Goodenow, Illinois

-Goodenow, is an unincorporated community and census designated place (CDP) in Will County, Illinois, United States.
+Goodenow is an unincorporated community and census designated place (CDP) in Will County, Illinois, United States.
+As of the 2020 census, Goodenow had a population of 60.

 History

 First surveyed in 1839, 160 acre were purchased in 1853 by George Goodenow.
 Divided into "blocks, lots, streets and alleys" in 1872.
 It is in a semi-rural area with the closest town being Crete to the north and Beecher to the south.
 It is very wooded and contains remnant Oak trees and prairie grass with many houses on large, wooded lots.
 The major industry was the now-closed Beecher Landfill which took in garbage from the Chicago metropolitan area.
 Will Township Unity.
 To the east of the area is the 700 acre Goodenow Grove Nature Preserve.
 To the south, it is open farmlands for several miles until you get to the town of Beecher.
 The town lies on the Valparaiso Moraine and the small stream, Plum Creek, runs through the area.

 Demographics

 Goodenow first appeared as a census designated place in the 2020 U.S. census.